marvinLaubenstein/udacity-react-my_reads/README.md

 - query: `<String>`
 - Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
-- These books do not know which shelf they are on.
-They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.

 ## Important